 Remember your meter!
 If you don't know what your blood glucose is, you can't know how to treat it.
 Also pack the phone number for your primary care physician & endocrinologist, if you have one.

 Pack extra medication.
-When traveling internationally, you must keep medications in their original containers with their prescription labels attached.
-Per TSA, this is not required for domestic travel, but individual states have different rules, so you might want to check ahead of time with your destination state to find out whether you need to keep medication in its original packaging.
-When traveling with insulin on planes, be aware that liquid medications are allowed in excess of the 3.4 oz rule in amounts deemed reasonable for the flight.
+When traveling internationally, you must keep medicines in their original containers with their prescription labels attached.
+Per TSA, retaining the original packaging is not required for domestic travel, but individual states have different rules.
+You might want to check ahead of time with your destination state to find out whether you need to keep medication in its original packaging.
+When traveling with insulin on planes, be aware that liquid medications in amounts over 3.4 oz are allowed if deemed reasonable for the flight.

 Take extra insulin.
-For travel, I really like Frio Insulin Cooling Wallets.
-They’re designed to keep insulin pens or vials cool for 48 hours.
-They’re lightweight and portable and can be re-used over & over again, so they are definitely a good value.
+For travel, I like Frio Insulin Cooling Wallets.
+They're designed to keep insulin pens or vials cool for 48 hours.
+They're lightweight, portable, and reusable, so they are a good value.

 Maintain your fitness routine.
-Yes, it’s much harder in a different place, away from your usual gym, your home treadmill, or the neighborhood streets where you are used to getting your daily walk.
-But, if you take care of your body’s need for exercise, your blood glucose will be in much better control during your travels.
+If you take care of your body's need for exercise, your blood glucose will be in much better control during your travels.
 Pack your sneakers and commit to catching up with a loved one during a walk.
-Fitness bands are lightweight and portable, and a good way to keep up a strength training routine at home and on the go.
+Fitness bands are lightweight and portable, and an excellent way to keep up a strength training routine at home and on the go.